 Legal Director at National Women's Law Center

-Sunu Chandy is the Legal Director at the National Women's Law Center, participating in discussions on the scope of civil rights protections following the Bostock decision.
+Sunu Chandy contributes to discussions on the scope of civil rights protections in the aftermath of Bostock/Stephens/Zarda.

 Taylor Brown